Mellon College of Science

 - Successfully completed the departmental honors program in the Department of Biological Sciences or the Department of Chemistry.

-- Earned a cumulative grade point average of 3.20 or higher and carried out significant research.
+- Earned a cumulative grade point average of ≥3.20 (by the end of their seventh semester or by the time of graduation) and carried out significant research.
 Typically, this would consist of an academic project carried out for at least two semesters.
 However, a single project that spans a summer and a semester or that the research mentor deems to be significant and sustained, even if the student worked for pay rather than credit, will be allowed.
-In addition, some form of public dissemination of this research, which has been approved by the Associate Dean of MCS, such as a peer reviewed publication, research thesis, or presentation at an external scientific meeting is required.
-The Meeting of the Minds by itself is not sufficient and participation in a preapproved judged competition, such as Sigma Xi, is necessary.
+In addition, some form of public dissemination of this research, which has been approved by the MCS Associate Dean for Undergraduate Affairs, such as a peer reviewed publication, research thesis, or presentation at an external scientific meeting is required.
+The Meeting of the Minds by itself is not sufficient and participation in a pre-approved judged competition (eg. Sigma Xi, Math Department competition, or Psychology department competition) is necessary.

-Final approval of nominations for MCS Honors will come from the Dean of MCS and the Associate Dean for Undergraduate Affairs.
+Final approval of nominations for MCS Honors will come from the Dean of MCS and the MCS Associate Dean for Undergraduate Affairs.
+Students can apply to their primary departmental advisor using this form on the MCS website: https://www.cmu.edu/mcs/undergrad/advising/college-research-honors.html.

 Research Centers